-The proposed revisions will be vetted carried through a review by of the district leadership team.
-The District Administrator will present the District Governor with the proposed changes.
+The proposed revisions will be vetted through a review by the district leadership team.
+The District Secretary will present the District Governor with the proposed changes.

-The District Governor will review the proposed changes and ensure that the changes are vetted and determine the appropriate method of approval as follows:
+The District Governor will review the proposed changes and determine the appropriate method of approval as follows: